robdcal/nhs-dentist-finder/README.md

 - ~~Clear lat/lng when postcode input changes (i.e. user types)~~
 - ~~Handle errors~~
 - ~~Scrape & display more info (link, address, phone number)~~
-- Allow for scraping more (i.e. "scrape 50 more")
+- ~~Allow for scraping more (i.e. "Find more" button)~~
+- Handle an empty returned scraped data object (no nearby dentists, PH41 4PL)
 - Show locations on Google Maps
+- Improve styling
 - Refactor data scraping functions to use one function and feed in target element
 - Scrape & display the remaining 4 types of "accepting patients"
 - Scrape remaining info (parking availability, hearing loop availability, NHS.UK users rating)

+## Known Issues

+- If the postcode is so remote that there are no dental practices within 50 miles, no data is returned.
+This is a limitation of the NHS website that only allows a search of 50 miles from the provided postcode.